Can the Horowitz-Maldacena proposal be an alternative to the firewall?: Horowitz-Maldacena proposal as a selection principle

-Now, one strong assumption is that, the in-going information is projected because of the final-state near singularity.
+Now, one strong assumption is that the in-going information is projected because of the final-state assumption near the singularity.
 Then, we get

-and, thus it restores the unitarity.
-Of course, the projection near the singularity is not unitary in itself, and it is similar with the measurement in the quantum teleportation.
+thus unitarity is restored.
+Of course, the projection near the singularity is not unitary in itself, which it is similar to the measurement in quantum teleportation.

-If the assumption near the singularity is true, each maximally entangled out-going Hawking particle can work as the information carrier, and after the information retention time \cite{Page}\cite{inforretention}, those particles will contain each bit of information.
-To work this mechanism properly, we need some logical steps:
+If the assumption near the singularity is true, each maximally entangled out-going Hawking radiated particle can work as an information carrier, and after the information retention time \cite{Page,inforretention}, each particle will contain a bit of information.
+Proper realization of this mechanism requires the following steps:

-\begin{enumerate} \item The in-going matter collapses to the singularity. \item The in-going Hawking radiation is projected at the singularity; this is similar with the measurement of the quantum teleportation. \item By the quantum teleportation, each out-going Hawking particle contains the information. \end{enumerate}
+\begin{enumerate} \item In-going matter collapses to the singularity. \item In-going Hawking radiation is projected at the singularity; this is similar to the measurement of quantum teleportation. \item By quantum teleportation, each out-going Hawking particle contains information. \end{enumerate}

-Then, 3 cannot happen before 1; this can be used to rescue black hole complementarity.
-Of course, the global time which used to identify the before or after, for both inside and outside of a black hole is not well-defined in general relativistic sense, and it depends on the choice of space-like hypersurfaces (Figure \ref{fig2}); this comes from the exotic boundary condition of the singularity.
-However, we still apply our intuitive logical order in the causal diagram, since the future should be located in somewhere of the outside of the causal past of the collapsing point ($P$); then, one can easily see that the duplication experiment cannot be possible even though the ambiguity of the global time \cite{HHYZ}.
+Step 3 cannot happen before step 1; hence, we can only see bits of information that have already collapsed the singularity.
+Then, black hole complementarity is safe.
+The global time used to identify the before and the after both inside and outside of a black hole is not well-defined in a general relativistic sense.
+It depends on the choice of space-like hypersurfaces (Fig.~\ref{fig2}); this results from the exotic boundary condition of the singularity.
+However, we still apply our intuitive logical order in the causal diagram because the future should be located somewhere outside the causal past of the collapsing point ($P$ in Fig.~\ref{fig2}).
+Clearly, then, a duplication experiment is not possible, even with the global time ambiguity \cite{HHYZ}.